Some of my Favorite Posts of 2025

 Phoebus explaining his name Disney Hunchback of Notre Dame

-Another minor difference is the lack of Gringoire.
 Gringoire in the book was a cowardly poet who runs off with Djali.
 He also acts like a story teller and the voice of author.
 In Disney, Gringoire is divided between Clopin and Phoebus.
-It’s a minor difference because when it comes to cutting characters out Gringoire is seldom cut.
+It’s a minor difference because when it comes to cutting characters out Gringoire is seldom cut from other version.
 Phoebus is the one to get diminished over Gringoire.

 Quasimodo Disney Hunchback of Notre Dame picture image